(click on "TRAILING-EDGE" to return to the main menu)

 Lastly, Thomas E. Osborne filed his patent for his prototype fairly late on June 23, 1966 (Patent Application serial number 599,887).
 His patent was issued on November 23, 1971 (US 827795A, Hewlett Packard Assignee).

-This is the 2nd earliest known - and recently discovered - public press release for any commercial transistorized desktop calculator /computer (see above).
+This is the 2nd earliest known - and recently discovered - public press release for any commercial transistorized desktop computer (see above).
 It was discovered through recent advances in early newspaper archival and digitization.
 This museum's Curator was led to it after conducting several recent interviews with the retired Chief Engineer of WYLE Laboratories at the time, now 90.
 The museum's Curator was led, initially, to conducting these interviews after chancing upon a mysterious WYLE device and discovering, after conducting an analysis of early WYLE patents, that it is - in fact - the long lost prototype of the WYLE Scientific, which used to be in the personal possession of WYLE's retired Chief Engineer himself.
-This earliest-known surviving prototype of a commercial transistorized desktop calculator/computer is this month's featured museum piece.
+This earliest-known surviving prototype of a commercial transistorized desktop computer is this month's featured museum piece.

-The above clip is the second earliest known public press release of a commercial transistorized desktop calculator/computer.
+The above clip is the second earliest known public press release of a commercial transistorized desktop computer.
 It is dated March 17, 1964 and announces the "all-transistorized" and "typewriter" sized "WYLE Scientific" and further announces that it bridges a commercial "gap" between mechanical calculators and full-fledged computers.
 Less than a week after this press release came out there were already several additional - and recently discovered - press announcements for the WYLE Scientific (see this Site).
 As noted above, the spectacular hand-built and 100% breadboarded prototype for this WYLE Scientific is this month's featured museum piece.

 COMPARE EARLIEST KNOWN